In this article, I want to talk about the importance of education while looking for a job.

 During his prime time, he was considered one of the most prominent diplomats and an excellent architect, philosopher, and lawyer.

 The statement for the statesman came at a time of great national distress.
-America was suffering at the hands of the British, racism was peaking, and general people were the cause and suffered the consequence of terrorism.
+America was suffering at the hands of the British, racism was peaking, and general people were the cause and suffered terrorism.

 The Hovering Clouds of Darkness

-This quote is held to the day, mainly because it has been more than two centuries, and we have still not given education the level of importance it deserves.
+This quote is held today, mainly because it has been over two centuries, and we have still not given education the level of importance it deserves.

 Even if we limit the definition of knowledge to the economic benefits it brings, we would yet have plenty of positives to keep on track with a significant educational flow.